ggroce/pkbu-electronic-investigations-crm-android/README.md

 # PKBU_AndroidCaseMaintenance
 PKBU Android Case Maintenance

-Application that assists with the mobile entry of evidentiary data during computer crimes investigations.
-Meant to assist case agents and forensic analysts.
+This is the android implementation of a mobile data entry and communication tool, created to assist case agents and forensic analysts throughout an investigation that involves electronic devices and digital information.